 may fall off or die off in situations which wouldn't normally cause them

+to be lost.
+Bark may come off easily.
 Or, one day, the tree may just fall down.

 Nobody wants to get a call from a neighbor saying that their tree just